rudolfdobias/Firefly.SimpleXls/README.md

 ```

-### The model
+## The model

-Create a model describing the data you want to export.
+Create a view model describing the data you want to export.
 Each property represents one column in the exported document.

 ```cs